 Our team at Hanover Community Resources is here to assist you or your clients in finding available resources.
-We are here 8:30am to 5:00pm Monday through Friday.
-You can call us at 804-365-4300 or email firstname.lastname@example.org.
+We are here 8:30 a.m.-5:00 p.m.
+Monday-Friday.
+Call us at 804-365-4300 or email firstname.lastname@example.org.

 Crisis Assistance: Heating

-Applications are accepted online https://commonhelp.virginia.gov/access/, through the Enterprise Customer Service Center, and at local departments of social services from Nov.
-1-March 15 for the following: one time only heat security deposit and/or heating equipment repair/purchase.
+Applications are accepted for the purchase of home heating fuel and the payment of heat utility bill online at https://commonhelp.virginia.gov/access/, through the Enterprise Customer Service Center, and at local departments of Social Services from the first workday in January through March 15.
 Assistance is based on the availability of funds.

 EnergyShare-Heating is a crisis program of last resort that helps pay energy bills for any type of heating (wood, oil, natural gas, propane, kerosene, electric) for those who qualify.
 EnergyShare is not income based, so any customer in crisis is eligible to apply.
 Applications for heating are accepted from Oct.
 1-May 31.
 Customer applications are reviewed on a case-by-case basis to determine eligibility.
 If approved, the benefit is paid directly to the customer’s energy provider.
 Individuals 60 and older may be eligible for additional assistance.
 Military veterans and those individuals living with disabilities may qualify for an additional $500 benefit if participating in the voucher programs of the Department of Veteran Services or the Centers for Independent Living.

 Hanover and King William Habitat for Humanity Critical Repair Program